Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors

 In particular, we have computed the spectral fluence of ALPs reaching Earth from core-collapse SNe.
 This calculation incorporates key effects such as ALP reabsorption through $N\, N\, a \rightarrow N\, N$ and $N\, a \rightarrow N\, \pi$, which reduce the ALP flux in certain energy ranges, as well as the gravitational redshift caused by the proto-NS gravitational potential, both within and outside the SN environment.
 Using the spectral fluence, we derived the diffuse galactic ALP flux arriving at Earth by weighting the fluence with the galactic SN rate.
 This approach assumes a near-constant galactic flux, which is valid for $m_a \gtrsim 1$ MeV, where ALPs reach Earth in a time window $\gtrsim 5 \times 10^2$ years.

 We then calculated the number of photon events as a function of energy at SK and HK for a benchmark model where the ALP-neutron coupling is negligible.
-Comparing these signals with observed and expected background, we found that for $m_a = 1-80$~MeV and ALP-proton couplings in the range $g_{ap} = 5 \times 10^{-6} - 2 \times 10^{-4}$, the expected signal at SK exceeds the observed background, allowing us to place robust bounds on the ALP parameter space.
-Projected constraints from HK improve the limits of SK by a factor of $\sim 3$.
+Comparing these signals with observed and expected background, we found that for $m_a = 1-70$~MeV and ALP-proton couplings in the range $g_{ap} \sim 2 \times 10^{-5} - 2 \times 10^{-4}$, the expected signal at SK exceeds the observed background, allowing us to place robust bounds on the ALP parameter space.
+Projected constraints from HK improve the limits of SK by a factor of $\sim 2.5$.

-The constraints set in this work, which span nearly two orders of magnitude above cooling bounds, probe the trapping regime of MeV ALPs for the first time by considering the diffuse galactic ALP flux from SNe.
-Furthermore, HK would completely close the region above the cooling bounds for $m_a = 1-10$~MeV.
+The constraints set in this work, which span one order of magnitude above cooling bounds, probe the trapping regime of MeV ALPs for the first time by considering the diffuse galactic ALP flux from SNe.